 Here are some of the important elements you will not find on ScanScore:

 - Specific instrument playback

 ScanScore is intended to make digitizing existing scores easier.
-Using the two programs with each other can make your editing needs simple!
+Using the two programs in combination can make your editing more simple.

 ScanScore is a revolutionary and easy way to digitize your score.
 If you follow the basic steps, you may be shocked at how simple it actually is.
-Here’s a quick look again at the steps:
+Here’s a quick look at those steps again: